righettod/log4shell-analysis/README.md

 # Misc

-A companion tool was developed alongsite this analysis to help the defender side: [log4shell-payload-grabber](https://github.com/righettod/log4shell-payload-grabber).
+A companion tool was developed alongside this analysis to help the defender side: [log4shell-payload-grabber](https://github.com/righettod/log4shell-payload-grabber).